YaelIzralevitch/FullStack_BookStore/README.md

 # Full-Stack Online Bookstore Web Application

 An end-to-end full-stack web application for an online bookstore, developed using React, Node.js, Express, and MySQL.
-The system is based on a client-server architecture and includes business logic, RESTful APIs, and role-based access control.
+The system is based on a client-server architecture and includes business logic, RESTful APIs, role-based access control, and Stripe payment integration.

 ## Features